mvolkmann/blog/src/smalltalk/smalltalk-syntax.md

 The caret (^) in a return expression can be followed by a space.
 The pretty printer includes a space, but many developers prefer to omit it.

+Expressions in a method are separated by periods.

 In static arrays the elements are separated by spaces.
 In dynamic arrays the expressions are separated by periods.

 ## Naming Conventions